arikorn/companion-wiki/Setting-up-Developer-Environment.md

 For WSL, you should follow the dependencies portion since you already installed the udev rules, above.

-You may also need to install python, which on Ubuntu can be achieved with: `sudo apt install python` (when is this needed?)
+You may also need to install python, which on Ubuntu can be achieved with: `sudo apt install python`

 ### 3) Companion preparation